 Social rented properties, both Local Authority and Housing Association owned, typically have fuel bills which are on average below the median.
-This reflects the investment made into improving energy efficiency in these homes under the Energy Efficiency Standard for Social Housing (EESSH) and demonstrated by the higher SAP (energy efficiency) scores.
+This reflects the investment made into improving energy efficiency in these homes under EESSH and demonstrated by the higher SAP (energy efficiency) scores.